Pocket K No. 1: Q and A About Genetically Modified Crops

 Traditionally, a plant breeder tries to exchange genes between two plants to produce offspring that have desired traits.
 This is done by transferring the male (pollen) of one plant to the female organ of another.

 This cross breeding, however, is limited to exchanges between the same or very closely related species.
 It can also take a long time to achieve desired results and frequently, characteristics of interest do not exist in any related species.

 Who produces GM crops?

-Most of the research on GM crops has been carried out in developed countries, mainly in North America and Western Europe.
+Most of the research on GM crops has been carried out in developed countries, mainly in North America, Latin America, and Europe.
 However, many developing countries have also established the capacity for genetic engineering and have several products in the pipeline.